royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 #### Text Highlighting

-Controls how Terminal Settings text highlighting rules are applied.
+Controls how text highlighting rules are applied by the Royal Terminal renderer.

 - **Static (cached)**
 - **Real time**